-There are a few ways that change can harm relationships.
+There are a few ways that change can harm relationship issues.
 The first is when the change takes place in an individual’s life, but their partner’s life does not change to accommodate it.
 If one partner gets a new job, for example, and the other partner does not get a new job, or if one child becomes ill and the other child does not show any symptoms, some resentment could form.

 The second way that change can cause relationship issues is when changes occur in both partners’ lives, but they are different changes.
 If one person likes to eat at home and watch movies, and then their other half wants to go out to eat every night and hit every bar in town, this could also cause conflict in their relationship.

 If you recognize any of these issues arising in your relationship due to changes in your life, you should try discussing them with your partner.
 Communication is critical in any relationship and will be paramount if you want to work through the changes together.